theochem/iodata/doc/basis.rst

 polynomials in :math:`x`, :math:`y` and :math:`z`.
 Advantages of this approach are (i) the absence of trigonometric expressions and (ii) the similarity between cosine and sine expressions.
 (Coefficients can be reused.)
-These recursion relations should be reasonably numerically stable for the computation of real regular solid harmonics, given the Cartesian coordinates.
+These recursion relations should be numerically stable for the computation of real regular solid harmonics as a function of Cartesian coordinates.
 They can also be used to build a transformation matrix from Cartesian mononomials into real regular solid harmonics.

 Transformation matrices without normalization